What is the Best Life Insurance for Children?

 comparatorTitles.name

-What is life insurance for kids?
+What is life insurance for children?

-Life insurance for kids is a type of whole life insurance policy, purchased by a parent or guardian for an individual under the age of 18.
+Life insurance for kids is a type of whole life insurance policy, purchased by a parent or guardian for an individual under the age of 18 years.
 Premiums are paid monthly and the 'death benefit' will be paid out in the unfortunate event of the child's death.
-When the child becomes legally of age they will take possession of the policy and it will be their decision to continue paying premiums or not.
-They will also be able to convert it into term life insurance.

 Good to know